-125 Many overlapping avalanches exist in the dataset whose boundaries cannot be precisely distinguished from each other even by experts.
+Many overlapping avalanches exist in the dataset whose being and arises cannot be precisely distinguished from each other even

+90 by experts.
 We thus restrict ourselves to identifying all pixels where avalanches have occurred, but do not attempt to group them into individual avalanche events.
-In terms of image analysis this corresponds to a semantic segmentation task, where each pixel is assigned a class label: avalanche or background according to the model confidence.
+In terms of image analysis this corresponds to a semantic segmentation task, where each pixel is assigned a class label: avalanche or background according to its class score.
 Several deep learning models have been developed for solving such problems and have achieved excellent results in various domains, such as U-Net (Ronneberger et al., 2015), HRNetV2 (Sun et al., 2019) and DeepLabV3+ (Chen et al., 2018).

-3.1 Model Architecture
+95 3.1 Model Architecture